Server Deployment

 Create the file parsec-smtp.env to configure the access to the SMTP server (mailhog in this case).

-We need to set the connection informations, the sender information, in which the default language the emails are sent:
+We need to set the connection information, the sender information, the default language the emails are sent in:

 1# The SMTP host to use for sending email.